jade-bejide/jade-bejide/README.md

 - Most of my current projects use FastAPI + Python on the backend
-- My top languages are Python, Java and Dart; I'm also proficient in Golang and C
+- My top languages are Python, Java, TypeScript and C. I am also proficient in Golang and Dart
-- I'm currently developing my skills in Machine Learning

 **Stats**